Libraries and the LGBTQ community: Book bans

-Conservative objections certain titles available in public and school libraries have had a resurgence in 2021 and 2022, USA states such as Florida, Wyoming and Texas.
+Conservative objections of certain titles available in public and school libraries have had a resurgence in 2021 and 2022, in USA States such as Florida, Wyoming and Texas.
 One legislator in Texas proposed a list of books to be banned in school libraries, which when analyzed were found to be 62% LGBTQ titles.

+The American Library Association maintains a lists of the most challenged books of the year, as well as the most challenged books of the decade, using data collected by their Office of Intellectual Freedom.
+This data has been collected for three decades now, and materials relating to LGBTQ topics make up a notable portion of these lists time and time again.
+For example, a study found that "[f]rom 2001 to 2015, sixteen books (22%) on ALA's top ten list were challenged for homosexuality."

+Nonprofit organization PEN America has similarly been collecting data on book ban attempts in schools across the nation.
+Their 2021-2022 report found that out of the 1,648 unique book titles banned during the period studied (July 2021 - June 2022), over 40% of them dealt with LGBTQ themes and/or have major characters that identify as members of the LGBTQ community.
+As the data PEN America pulls from is limited to publicly accessible records and news sources, it is possible the true scope of banned LGBTQ titles is much greater.

+In response to the bans, the Queer Liberation Library was formed in 2023 to give anyone residing in the United States digital access to LGBTQ books.

 Collection development considerations

 Barriers

 In a 2005 article in the journal Progressive Librarian, Jennifer Downey argued that even award-winning books by or about LGBTQ individuals fail to make it into library collections.
 She cites internal censorship as one potential cause, as well as the assumption that library patrons who want LGBTQ titles will simply request them from other libraries via inter-library loan.
 In addition, she found that many librarians were unfamiliar with LGBTQ titles.
 To increase familiarity, she recommends reading LGBTQ book review sources and bringing others, including community members into the process, suggestions which she draws from Loverich and Degnan's 1999 article "Out of the Shelves".